micropython/micropython/docs/library/select.rst

-:mod:`uselect` -- wait for events on a set of streams
+:mod:`select` -- wait for events on a set of streams
 ========================================================================

-.. module:: uselect
+.. module:: select
    :synopsis: wait for events on a set of streams

 |see_cpython_module| :mod:`python:select`.